pencil2d/pencil/docs/build_linux.md

 ## Next steps

-Now that you can build Pencil2D, the next step is to learn about {navigating the source code} (coming soon).
+Now that you can build Pencil2D, the next step is to learn about [navigating the source code](https://github.com/pencil2d/pencil/wiki/Dive-into-code).